alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 ---

 So you've been hearing good stuff about Elixir and Phoenix but you haven't had a chance to check it out ?
-Well, you're reading the right blog post.
-Today we're going to build an API that will echo the parameters of the request with json format.
-Within 10 minutes.
-So don't go to lunch yet, check this out.
+Let's fix that by building an API within 10 minutes.
+The server will echo the parameters of the request with json format.
+Don't go to lunch yet ! :open_hands:

 # Resources